JerseyTome Research Team

 - Scoring record night specifics (if available)

-What to avoid (for investment):
+What to avoid (for long-term value):

 - Current-season retail (unlimited supply, will depreciate at retirement)